ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 ## Sending With Forwarded Mode

+Sending with forwarded mode is only possible if the proxy sent the "Proxy-QUIC-Forwarding" header with a value of "?1" in its response to the client.
+If the client has received this, it uses REGISTER_SERVER_CID capsules to request the ability to forward packets to the target through the proxy.

 Once the client has learned the target server's Connection ID, such as in the response to a QUIC Initial packet, it can send a REGISTER_SERVER_CID capsule containing the Server Connection ID to request the ability to forward packets.